 Once you are diagnosed with hypothyroidism (underactive thyroid), your doctor will start you on levothyroxine, a synthetic form of the thyroid hormone, thyroxine.
 The starting dose is usually 25mcg or 50mcg.
 You will, in most cases, have to take the medication for the rest of your life as it is very rare for people to cease this medication.

 You will probably be told to be tested again in two or three months’ time and then make another appointment to see your doctor.
 Your doctor will then look at your test results, discuss your symptoms with you again, especially any improvement, and then make a decision as to whether or not to increase or decrease your dosage

-When will I see an improvement in symptoms?
+When will you see an improvement in symptoms?

-You need to be careful not to overdo it until you have found the right level for you (your set point).
+You need to be careful not to overdo it until you have found the right level for you (your ‘setpoint’).
 Remember your body needs to repair itself as well as have enough energy for day to day living so be gentle with yourself and don’t try to do too much too soon.
-Don’t try to spring clean the house just because you wake up one morning feeling a bit better or you may regress.
+Don’t try to spring clean the house just because you wake up one morning feeling better or you may regress.